 Both markets play important roles in the financial ecosystem, but they target different investment goals and tactics, including bond trading.
 These are the key distinctions between them:

-• Bond Market: The market is about trading bonds, in which investors provide money to the issuers, governments or corporations in exchange for regular interest payments and return of principal at maturity.
+Nature of investment | Investors provide money to the issuers, governments or corporations in exchange for regular interest payments and return of principal at maturity. | Involves buying and selling shares of companies |

 How to Invest in the Bond Market in India?

-The Indian bond market is a reliable and secured investment opportunity for individuals as well as institutions that consider getting regular income.
 Prior to investing in the market, you must know what the bond market in India is, its characteristics, and how you are able to take an active part.

 Steps to invest in the bond market of India are:

-• Yield: The amount of return that you generate from a bond.
+– Yield: The amount of return that you generate from a bond.
 It will be in percentage terms over the face value.

 Track interest payments and market conditions.
 Bond prices are influenced by interest rates, inflation, and economic stability.